jlondonno/exchange2slack/README.md

 # exchange2slack
 This app is usefil to read the exchange inbox and send a direct message to Slack for each new email (unseen messages)

-Get a Slack API Key
+Get a Slack API Key and the client secret

-Next, get a Slack API key.

     Visit https://api.slack.com/web
     Sign in if you need to